aeyobd/dwarfs/thesis/data.md

 $$
 {\cal L}_{\rm CMD,\ sat}\ {\cal L}_{\rm PM,\ sat} > {\cal L}_{\rm CMD,\ bg}\ {\cal L}_{\rm PM,\ bg}.
 $$ {#eq:sel_cmd_pm}
 Next, our **fiducial** sample, $P_{\rm sat} > 0.2$, includes a spatial likelihood as described in J+24.
-Finally, the **RV members** (for radial velocity) sample adds line-of-sight velocity information (see Appendix [-@sec:rv_obs] for details).
+Finally, the **RV members** (for radial velocity) sample adds line-of-sight velocity information (see Appendix [-@sec:extra_rv_models] for details).
 While the latter is the highest-purity membership sample, we do not use this sample for stellar density analysis due to its incompleteness and complex selection function.

 [@Fig:scl_selection; @Fig:umi_selection; @Fig:fornax_selection] show our fiducial sample for three dSphs (Sculptor, Ursa Minor, and Fornax), as well as impact of different samples, in tangent-plane coordinates, the CMD, and proper-motion space.
 The "all" sample extends uniformly across the tangent plane, but includes a substantial background population.
 The "CMD+PM" sample has a much lower background density in the tangent plane, revealing the satellite more clearly.
 The fiducial sample appears similar to the "CMD+PM" sample in the CMD and PM planes, but excludes improbably distant stars.
 The "RV member" sample also traces out similar distributions in CMD and PM space as the fiducial sample, with less dispersion, likely reflecting the brighter magnitudes of stars with spectroscopic follow-up.
 Each selection criteria—spatial, CMD, and PM—contributes towards a high-quality membership assignment.